steve1998/text-editor/README.md

 - `NO_SQL_CLUSTER_URL = <your mongodb cluster url>`

 You can do this by setting up a script (bash, pshell, etc.) depending on your system to set the environment variables.
+You also might need to modify the script `yarn start-backend` to how Flask is set up on your system.
+Currently, this supports `venv` for Windows.
 Future plans include having a user interface for the user to connect to MongoDB, and potentially support a working authentication system.

 ### Deployment